Four reasons why Protestants wanted to Reform the Catholic Church—but the Pope refused

 Protestantism was a movement sparked by Martin Luther.
 He was a Roman Catholic priest and theology professor in Germany who wanted reform within the church.
 He reasoned by nailing his Ninety-five Theses at the door of All Saints’ Church, Wittenberg in 1517.

-Collectively, the movement led by other figures like John Calvin, the independent reformation in Switzerland by Huldrych Zwingli, and King Henry’s unintended contribution summarized into four primary reasons to leave Roman Catholicism.
+The collective movement led by other figures like John Calvin, the independent reformation in Switzerland by Huldrych Zwingli, and King Henry’s unintended contribution summarized into four main reasons for the separation.

 1. The Pope is not the Vicar of Christ